It’s odd sometimes how life goes, and the things that come your way.

-I’ve had many allegedly haunted thing passed on to me through the years, but have yet to experience, or document anything from them.
+I’ve had many allegedly haunted things passed on to me through the years, but have yet to experience, or document anything from them.
 Aside from a couple of incidents of scuffling and sounds of movement coming from the locked and monitored (temperature and video) room I securely house them in for my research.

-What started with a 120 year old ouija board given to me by a desperate and frightened mum back in the 80s, has grown into quite the collection of adopted ”haunted” family members and accessorising spooky items also thought to be possessed or having some sort of attachment that causes discomfort and ill feelings within the household.
+What started with a 120-year-old Ouija board given to me by a desperate and frightened mum back in the 80s, has grown into quite the collection of adopted ”haunted” family members and accessorising spooky items also thought to be possessed or having some sort of attachment that causes discomfort and ill feelings within the household.

 I sometimes do feel a bit weird.
-Me, a 51 year old guy, collecting dolls.
+Me, a 51-year-old guy, collecting dolls.

 I never pay for haunted objects.
 If someone offers me an item and expects nothing in return, it does go a long way in giving a little validation and credibility to their story and that they aren’t just trying to cash in, take the piss or gain something from it.